 When the research is completed, the student writes the dissertation, which is first read by the adviser then by two additional readers chosen by the student.
 Usually the second readers are the other members of the student’s thesis committee.
 Upon acceptance of the dissertation, the student gives a final, public oral presentation of the research to the department.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

 The Princeton Graduate School has a partnership with the Robert Wood Johnson Medical School (RWJMS) and the Rutgers University (New Brunswick) Graduate School of Biomedical Sciences to serve as a Ph.D. site for students enrolled in the M.D./Ph.D. program of RWJMS.

 Students who are accepted to work with a faculty member in, or an affiliated faculty member of, the Department of Molecular Biology will enter the Ph.D. program and receive that degree from Princeton.
 These students will fulfill Graduate School and departmental requirements, including the one-year residence requirement, taking and passing the general examination, and sustaining the final public oral examination.
-(It is likely that pre-clinical coursework at RWJMS will substitute for the department’s core curriculum.)
+(Pre-clinical coursework at RWJMS will typically substitute for the department’s core curriculum.)

 M.D./Ph.D. students in the Department of Molecular Biology must take two courses, which can be either core or elective courses, from the approved departmental course list.

 The molecular biology annual retreat is a three-day symposium of research talks and poster sessions held in the fall and attended by all graduate students, postdoctoral fellows and faculty in molecular biology and associated departments.

 The thesis proposal probes the depth of knowledge in the chosen research field and examines the ability of the student to justify and defend the goals, significance, and the experimental logic and methods of the proposed plan.